LIISim/LIISim.github.io/_pages/downloads.md

 | Developer's guide | 0.0.1 (26.03.2018) | [available in April 2018](#){: .btn .btn--primary } |

+## Source code
+The latest source code can be obtained from [GitHub](https://www.github.com/LIISim/LIISim3).
+Please see the developer's guide for further instructions on compiling the source code and required libraries.

 ## LIISim-MDK
 Additionally to the C++ software, a model development kit (MDK) was written in MATLAB for comparison and validation of the integrity of the implemented algorithms.
 For the MDK the same class structure is used and the functionalities are limited to simulation of temperature traces using the same heat-transfer models and databases as of the C++ version.
-The MDK can be used for testing and developing new models before they are integrated in the LIISim framework.
+The MDK can be used for testing and developing new models before they are integrated in the LIISim framework.<br>
 Source code: [https://github.com/LIISim/LIISim-MDK](https://github.com/LIISim/LIISim-MDK)

-## Source code
-The latest source code can be obtained from [GitHub](https://www.github.com/LIISim/LIISim3).
-Please see the developer's guide for further instructions on compiling the source code and required libraries.

 ## License
 LIISim is free software: you can redistribute it and/or modify it under the terms